lunemec/diskspace-notify/README.md

 Usage
 -----

+    # create config (and edit it with your information)
+    ./diskspace-notify -defaultconfig > /path/to.conf

     # normal
-    ./diskspace-notify -config="/path/to.conf"
+    ./diskspace-notify -config /path/to.conf

     # with logging
-    ./diskspace-notify -config="/path/to.conf" -log="/path/to.log"
+    ./diskspace-notify -config /path/to.conf -log /path/to.log

 Note: It cannot daemonize itself, you should use some startup manager (init.d or supervisor).